No one understands the mystical connection formed during that first note played by a musician on a new instrument.

 — Tears of the Broken Harp (Act 2, Scene 8)

-She wasn’t expecting an answer.
+She wasn't expecting an answer.
 Looking around, she saw a pair of boxes at the foot of the stairs.
-Inside were stacks of dusty boxes.
+Inside were stacks of dusty books.
 She picked up the first one, History of Traditional Music.
 It was a third edition.
 She knew her father had just gotten the fifth edition a few weeks ago.
-Peering inside, she saw more books on theories of song writing and more history books.
+Peering inside, she saw volumes on theories of song writing and more history books.

 With a sigh, she set the book back into the box.
 Looking around, she considered her options.
 Her father would be in his study.
 With a little spin, she twirled her way down the narrow hallway to the living room and peered inside.

 Her father's office was on the other side of the faded rug.
 There used to be a couch there, but a few too many leaps from one end to the other had destroyed it and they had to get rid of it a few years ago.
 In their place, four padded library chairs were arranged in a semicircle facing the old fireplace.

 Sian sat with his back to her.
-His shoulders were hunched over his desk, the four old magical lanterns lit up the camped room in brilliants.
+His shoulders were hunched over his desk.
+The four old magical lanterns lit up the cramped room.
 The light shone on the stacks of newspapers, essays, and books that surrounded him.
 Even from the next room over, she could hear the slow but steady click of his new typewriter.
-It was the only major purchase he had made in four years and even then he railed about it every dinner.
+It was the only major purchase he had made since the fire and even then he fretted about the expense for months.

 She padded across the living room and came up to his side.
 Resting one hand on his shoulder, she leaned over to kiss his cheek.
 “I'm home.”

 He paused, his trembling hands lifting off the ivory keys of his typewriter.
 Instead of looking at her, he glanced at the window.
 “You're early, usually you don't come home until night.”

 He looked again and then made a low grunt.
 “That explains why my joints hurt.
 Did you go out and check?”

 Sian finally turned to her and smiled.
-“Rain doesn’t usually stop you from stopping by…” The words faded from his lips and a sad look darkened his gaze.
+“Rain isn't usually this bad….”
+The words faded from his lips and a sad look darkened his gaze.
 He sighed.
 “I need to work for another hour or so, can you entertain yourself?”

 She grinned.
-“That mean you are going to take those boxes into the attic before she notices?
+“That means you are taking those boxes into the attic before she notices?
 You know she hates seeing clutter after traveling all day.”